 Comparative advantages rather than a mere displacement of European wind energy productions would be achieved, as the High Voltage Direct Current (HVDC) transmission technologies used would contribute to stabilize surrounding grids on both ends.
 This will enable additional quantities of wind energy from local sources to be fed into a more stable grid.
 The advantages of integrating wind resources on a continental basis become even more obvious, as the seasonal distribution of winds in terms of peak power productions are quite complementary.
 While winter highs are characteristics of European wind energy generations, the Saharan Trade Winds have their peak production in the summer season.
 This is particularly relevant in Southern Europe where the tourism driven economy induces higher electricity consumptions at this time a year.
 These could be matched by a carbon-free renewable source of wind energy generated at competitive prices.

 Seasonal trends in Reanalysis wind speed (Source EU data: TradeWind Project Doc.
 11914/BT/01C)

 The Sahara wind resource that spreads through thousands of kilometers on the Atlantic coastline, will take some time to be effectively assessed.
-From the measurements collected on a regional basis, it represents one of the world's largest untapped sources of wind energy.
+From production figures and measurements collected on a regional basis, it represents one of the world's largest untapped sources of wind energy.
 The size of this territory, the availability of the wind, and the geographical proximity of this region to feed the growing North-African and significant European electricity markets respectively are very promising.
-Such vast wind resource may have already impacted the future of wind energy beyond this area, to support a broader renewable energy transition worldwide.
+Such vast wind resource may have already impacted the future of wind energy beyond this area, in supporting a broader renewable energy transition worldwide.